Shooting a wedding is a HUGE undertaking. With only once chance to get it right, you want to be certain that you have all the right gear.

 P.P.S.
 We shoot Canon, so this is all in Canon-speak.
 No hard feelings Nikon friends.
 Nikon has pretty much all the same stuff, so the basic ideas will apply!

-The 5D Mark II is currently one of the most affordable full frame cameras (~$2500) but if you can’t swing the Mark II, see if you can find an original 5D used.
+If you can’t swing the Mark IV, see if you can find a 5D Mark II used.
 You’ll still be blown away by the image quality.

 These cameras don’t have the focusing systems of the more advanced 1-Series cameras, but for the level of action typical of weddings the 5Ds work out beautifully.